ultragtx/GSBookShelf/README.md

 1. drag & drop
 2. scroll up/down while draging
 3. add & remove animation
-4. custom header (add a search bar or anything you want)
+4. custom header (add a search bar or anything you want)5.
-5. **[NEW 12.04.03]** The demo supports oritation changing now, but I'm too lazy to make a new cell image.
-Just reset the number of books in each cell.(3 when portrait, 4 when landscape).(To make a cell image yourself if you are not good at UI like me, check [this](http://www.psawesome.com/tutorials/create-an-i-pad-inspired-bookshelf-using-photoshop))
+5. **[Update 12.08.26]** support orientation change now and the cell has a simple animtaion when orientation change make this more similar to iBooks, to get more info, take a look at the demo

 ---